You are going to sign out in

 Payment(s):

-Your yearly $80 supply fee covers all the in-class items like painting paper, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.
+The $80 supply fee covers all the in-class items like painting paper, canvases, paint, clay, pastels, sharpies, special art supplies, consumables, paint trays, crafting supplies, etc.

 Fees for dropping this course after the beginning of the year are as follows: